 Image courtesy of Tartatin2009, Flickr

-There’s likely no finer place to really get to know a destination than a market.
+There’s likely no finer place to really get to know the culture of a destination than a market.
 And when it comes to markets, Asia has some of the best in the world (followed closely by South and Central America!)

 Upon entering almost any market, you’re thrown into the hubbub and colour of daily life of your destination.
 Your senses are assaulted, bombarded even, by sights, sounds and smells - the likes of which you may never have experienced before.
 Everywhere you look it’s a cacophonic symphony of vendors vending and customers haggling – and you’re caught in the middle of it all, trying to find yourself something unique to take home.